 In the formative years, Explorations are one of the most valuable opportunities teachers can provide for their students.
 Research has shown that children learn by doing.
 They remember what they have personally experienced.
 In addition, concept development is optimized through active, explorative experiences.
 Explorations offer a type of experiential learning that gets children into a new mode of learning, whether through field trips or virtual opportunities on campus.

 Explorations not only expand children's learning and experiences by providing them with real-world, hands-on encounters — they also increase children's knowledge and understanding of the world in which they live.
 They include subjects ranging from theatre, music, dance, and visual and language arts to history, social studies, science, mathematics, physical education, health, and career and technical education.

 Why does The Patterson Foundation support this initiative?

-The initiative was created to honor Dorothy and Jim Patterson — who enjoyed and supported the arts.
-They felt children should have cultural opportunities because these experiences help students understand and appreciate themselves and others.
+The initiative was created to honor Dorothy Patterson, who enjoyed and supported the arts.
+She felt children should have cultural opportunities because these experiences help students understand and appreciate themselves and others.

 What is the EdExploreSRQ Community Partnership and how is it sustaining the initiative?